 23. Classification of Directors

 There shall be two (2) classifications of Directors:

-Two Year Term Directors shall be subject to re-election every second year after initial election.
-Elected Directors shall join the Board based on this quota as elected by their fellow delegates within their specific class and category:
+Two-Year Term Directors shall be subject to re-election every second year after their initial election.
+Two-Year Term Directors shall be elected from the Delegates nominated by the SAC from among the Delegates within their specific class and category:

-– Two (2) shall represent Category 1 and 2 Regular Members;
+i.
+Two (2) shall represent Category 1 and 2 regular SAC members;

-– Four (4) shall be from the membership at-large and not subject to neither member class or category.
+iii.
+Four (4) shall be from the SAC membership at-large and not subject to either SAC member class or category.

-One year Term Directors shall be elected from the Delegates nominated by the SAC from each Category 3 and 4 Regular Membership.
-Their term is annually renewable, subject to election by their fellow delegates within their specific category.
+One-Year Term Directors shall be elected from the Delegates nominated by the SAC from each Category 3 and 4 regular SAC members.
+Their term is renewed annually and subject to re-nomination by the SAC from within their membership category.

-Two Year Term Directors are subject to election every two years since that Director’s initial and ensuing election.
+Two-Year-Term Directors are subject to election every two years since that Director’s initial and ensuing election.
 In the event a replacement Director is appointed, their next electoral requirement is consistent with the existing term of the Director they have replaced.
 One-Year-Term Directors are subject to the same conditions as with Two-Year-Directors, notwithstanding they are subjected to annual re-nomination by the SAC.